American Oak Barrel

 A conducive environment

 They are isolated according to the fineness of their grain.
-These oaks benefit from the special climate in the southern part of the state, which offers natural drying conditions that, after 24 to 36 months of maturing, reduce their astringency and bitterness and increase their aromatic effect.
+These oaks benefit from the special climate in the southern part of the state, which offers natural drying conditions that, after 24 to 36 months of seasoning, reduce their astringency and bitterness and increase their aromatic effect.

 Woodiness and softness

 American oak barrels offer a contribution different to those made from European oaks.
-The structure of the wood from which they are made allows for maturing under reduction conditions.
+The structure of the wood from which they are made allows for ageing under reduction conditions.
 American oak contains 5 to 10 times more aromatic compounds than European oak and offers a greater aromatic effect.
 In a blend, the presence of 7 to 8 % American oak adds an oaky character and makes the wine softer and sweeter.

-The Demptos maturing yards in the United States are situated in Cuba, Missouri.
+The Demptos seasoning yards in the United States are situated in Cuba, Missouri.
 The state is one of the few parts of the North American continent to offer conditions conducive to the drying of staves.
 With rainfall of over 1000mm a year and an average temperature of 14.4°C, Missouri has a climate index of 72.5, similar to that of Bordeaux (76), Cognac (63) and Dijon (69.5).